publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ## Questions

-This is a list of questions for current owners of potential codebases to help us better understand their codebase before the [assess phase](https://about.publiccode.net/activities/codebase-stewardship/lifecycle.html).
+This is a list of questions for current owners of potential codebases to help us better understand their codebase in the [assess phase](https://about.publiccode.net/activities/codebase-stewardship/lifecycle.html).

 ### Business case